alesharay/kubernetes-vault/cka/5 - Security/7 - Authorization ✅.md

 	- Ex.
 A developer shouldn't have the same access as an <i><span style="color:#477bbe">admin</span></i> (ie. the ability to modify the [[5 - Kubeconfig ✅|kubeconfig]] file)

 - There are different <b><i><span style="color:#d46644">authorization</span></i></b> mechanisms supported by <span style="color:#5c7e3e">Kubernetes</span>
-	- Node Auth
+	- Node Auth:
+		- a special-purpose _authorization_ mode that specifically authorizes API requests made by kubelets
-	- Attribute Based Auth (ABAC)
+	- Attribute Based Auth (ABAC):
+		- uses attributes to determine access
-	- Role Based Auth (RBAC)
+	- Role Based Auth (RBAC):
+		- provides access _based_ on the _roles_ of individual users
-	- Webhook Auth
+	- Webhook Auth:
+		- causes Kubernetes to query an outside REST service when determining user privileges
 	- * Always Allow
 	- * Always Deny